 The main agenda in question in the 2015 workshop was ‘emotion in architecture’.
 Directly working together with London practice Takero Shimazaki Architects/t-sa, the workshop will again study contemporary and historical precedents on this subject in London and will visit key architects and artists who work around this theme.

 During the research, the workshop will use alternative methods to drawing, collaging and presenting, utilising hand printing methods, photography and mixed drawings.
 Through the crafted media, the research will aim to establish a direct and immediate subjective appreciation for the emotions in architecture whilst objectively analysing the buildings.

-There will be invited critics alongside the members of t-sa studio, the Architectural Association and other
+There will be invited critics alongside the members of t-sa studio, the Architectural Association and other prolific practitioners.

 Prominent Features of the workshop/ skills developed